tartiflette/tartiflette/docs/api/engine.md

 ### When the `sdl` parameter targets a file

-The filepath specified has to contain the full schema definition language.
+The file path specified has to contain the full schema definition language.

 ```python
 import tartiflette